cypress-io/cypress/docs/source/api/commands/type.md

 **Typing `tab` key does not work**

-Tabbing will be implemented as a separate command as `cy.tab` and support things like multiple tabs, tabbing in reverse, or tabbing to a specific element. {% open_an_issue %} if you need this to be fixed.
+Tabbing will be implemented as a separate command as `.tab()` and support things like multiple tabs, tabbing in reverse, or tabbing to a specific element. {% open_an_issue %} if you need this to be fixed.

 **Preventing `mousedown` does not prevent typing**